 To give you a comparative look at what’s on the market today, we’ve selected 10 of the best inversion tables with varied features and capabilities.

-Teeter offers a high level of support and comfort due to the grip-and-stretch handholds which also helps with decompression and realignment.
+The Teeter LX3 offers a high level of support and comfort due to the grip-and-stretch handholds which also helps with decompression and realignment.

 It also boasts an 8-point floating suspension system designed for enhanced compression as it moves with you allowing a greater range of motion.